FranckyC/SharePointBot/README.md

 In this sample, I show you how to implement a QnA bot for SharePoint Online by using search queries as dynamic answers in the knowledge base.
 From a functional point of view, it is simple solution to improve search capabilities for users in an intranet solution rather than using regular SharePoint search query rules.
 From a technical point of view, the main objective is to show you how to implement bots with an authentication mechanism to access OAuth2 protected APIs (like SharePoint, Graph, etc.).

-In addition, to see this bot in action in a real intranet context, you can plug it to the [PnP Starter Intranet solution for SharePoint Online](https://github.com/SharePoint/PnP/tree/master/Solutions/Business.StarterIntranet).
+In addition, to see this bot in action in a real intranet context, you can use it with to the [PnP Starter Intranet solution for SharePoint Online](https://github.com/SharePoint/PnP/tree/master/Solutions/Business.StarterIntranet).

 <p align="center">Sign in experience</p>
 <p align="center">